couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 ```

 #### Working with the returned data
-So far we have only printed the ID of the document, which we can also use to load the full document content on our own:
+So far the examples have only printed the ID of the document, which you can also use to load the full document content :

 ```java
 ViewResponse response = client.query(view, query);